Read classic and contemporary writing in French! Books and themes change each session—view below.

 Literature makes a major contribution to a nation’s cultural heritage and exposure to authentic written texts is one of the many ways foreign language learners can improve their language proficiency.
 In this course, discover French and Francophone literature through the analysis and discussion of major literary works, either focusing on one text or on a specific theme woven through a variety of texts.
 This course is designed for literature lovers who would like to learn about the history of literature, of French expression, and to become more independent in reading challenging texts in their original French language.

-The book is 229 pages long and you will have to read about 45 pages each week.
+The novel is 145 pages long and you will have to read about 30 pages a week.

 This course will require reading approximately 30 pages per week.
 Each week, additional and optional materials will be provided to accompany the reading (podcast, videos, articles).
 We will look at the least understood passages to discover new vocabulary and grammar points, but we will mainly focus on discussing the story itself: the characters, the themes, the plot.
 Finally, we will draw interpretations on the writing and the aesthetics of this great woman of French letters.

 B1.LIT.E12 (II) (Level B1/B2) - 5 Weeks - Thu 10am–11:30am - Nov 4-Dec 9 - S.Durand

 Dora Bruder de Patrick Modiano